We paddled our canoe down the * until we came to the dock at my grandfather's farm.!@#$@!

-!@#$@!passed!@#$@!past$%^%$My high school's * often seemed grumpy, but once you got to know him, he was quite friendly.!@#$@!
+!@#$@!roll!@#$@!role$%^%$My high school's * often seemed grumpy, but once you got to know him, he was quite friendly.!@#$@!

 A "principle" is a basic truth.
 A "principal" is the head of a school or other organization.